AI-powered recruiting and a conversational portfolio experience

 Solution

-GitRoll introduces AI Profiles and a conversational portfolio, agent AI, powered by a shared recruiting process system.
+GitRoll introduces AI profiles and a conversational portfolio, an agentic AI, powered by a shared recruiting process system.

 My role

-Led UX and system design across AI profile, website, and recruiter workflows.
+Led UX and system design across the AI profile, website, and recruiter workflows.

 Impact